Subrack subpackage

 Returns:

 the subrack fan speeds.
-When communication with the subrack is not established, this returns an empty list.
+When communication with the subrack is not established, this returns none.

 subrackFanSpeedsPercent()